 When news reached London that Napoleon had landed in France there was pandaemonium.
 Scenes of consternation were replicated in all the courts of Europe.
 All government were of one accord – stop Bonaparte.
 They knew that his comeback would mean him proclaiming war on sundry nations.

 Napoleon’s adored Josephine had died the previous year.
-Her influence on him had not died.
+Yet her influence on him had not died.
 As the daughter of a plantation owner in Martinique she was stridently anti-black.
 Napoleon absorbed her racial prejudices.
+Corsican people were often anti-African partly because the island was often raided by corsairs from North Africa.
+The flag of Corsica features a black man’s head!
 In 1815 he found time to issue an edict ordering that the black people of the Caribbean be forced back into servitude.
 One would have thought that with the enemy counter mobilising he might have had more pressing matters to attend to.

 The British landed in the Netherlands and linked up with the Dutch.
 Hanover was a sister kingdom of the United Kingdom.
 Hanoverians marched west to join the British and Dutch.
 The Prussians mobilised and moved west.
 The Austrians also marched on France.
 The Russians mustered their forces.